-First & second parameters are From & To, what is the starting & ending pages position.
-By default it will print all the pages, so I don’t touch this part.
-Now I want to see the print preview so I will choose Preview as TRUE.
+The first & second parameters are From & To, what is the starting & ending pages position.
+By default, it will print all the pages, so I don’t touch this part.
+Now I want to see the print preview, so I will choose Preview as TRUE.

 Sub Print_Example2() Range("A1:S29").PrintOut Preview:=True End Sub

 Now I will run this code.
 We will see the print preview.